 If you are looking for information about Phi Phi island, one thing that is immediately clear is that this island is a tourist trap.
 That is why I wasn’t excited to travel there.
 However, I think certain places should be visited at least once, and Phi Phi was one of them.

-After my trip, I can confirm what many other people said: Phi Phi island is indeed a tourist trap, but I want to add that not the entire island is that bad.
+After my trip, I can confirm what many other people said: Phi Phi island is indeed a tourist trap, but I want to add that not all islands are that bad.

-In this article, I will explain how you can relax and avoid most of the tourists even on one of the most visited islands in the world.
+In this article, I will explain how you can relax and avoid most tourists, even those on one of the most visited islands in the world.

 The first thing to say when talking about Phi Phi is that there are two islands with almost identical names, Koh Phi Phi Don and Kho Phi Phi Leh, which are very close.